-So he was constantly on the road, traveling from district office to district office and keeping the bureaucracy at arm’s length.
+So he stayed on the road, traveling from district office to district office, keeping the bureaucracy at arm’s length.
 These local offices themselves were overflowing with civil servants who had fled the capital looking for some safe place to settle down.

 There was no point to resenting his lot in life.
 In this day and age, simply having a job was reward enough.
 Ever since Hyouchuu aspired to the imperial civil service, he had understood, if only vaguely, that this is what it came down to at the end of the day.
 The unvarnished truth of the matter was, he’d set the civil service in his sights because it paid the bills.

 The minimum salary for a government employee was pretty generous, generous enough to support his parents and siblings back home.
-A conservation officer spent his time trekking across the frontier where the devastation was a minimum.
-Disconnected from the chaos in the capital, he could accept the world for what it was and lead a poorer but carefree life.
+A conservation officer spent his time trekking across the frontier where the devastation was at a minimum.
+Disconnected from the chaos in the capital and accepting the world for what it was, he lead a poorer but less constrained life.

 After all, he’d grown up in a little village nestled in the mountains.
 The wilderness didn’t intimidate him.
 It wasn’t a hardship.
 He enjoyed it.

 Hyouchuu gazed up at the birch tree.
 And then back over his shoulder.
 From the foot of the cliffs he could make out the village nestled there at the bottom of the steep mountain valley.